bizreach/drill-excel-plugin/README.md

 Build from source
 ----

-Run `mvn package`. `drill-excel-plugin-VERSION-jar-with-dependencies.jar` is generated into `target` directory.
+Run `mvn package -DskipTests=true`. `drill-excel-plugin-VERSION-jar-with-dependencies.jar` is generated into `target` directory.